dinarly/Story/README.md

 The ground shook.

-Abdallah and Tasnim fell to the ground and Abdallah dropped the old book.
+Abdallah and Safiyyah fell to the ground and Abdallah dropped the old book.

 As if by magic the book suddenly opened.

 The most beloved Compendium opened up and another friendly dragon — Zhao — had appeared.

-Abdallah, Tasnim and Zhao performed the traditional cute friendly dragon greeting.
+Abdallah, Safiyyah and Zhao performed the traditional cute friendly dragon greeting.

 This greeting is a dance with lots of giggling and laughter.

-Abdallah and Tasnim fell down laughing from all of the silly dancing.
+Abdallah and Safiyyah fell down laughing from all of the silly dancing.

 Zhao pointed at the crater in the forest: “This meteorite is very old.
 It was created at the beginning of the solar system.”

 Abdallah said: “What is the solar system?”

-Tasnim said: “I know!!”
+Safiyyah said: “I know!!”

 Abdallah looked surprised.

-Tasnim had beautiful dreams carved into her mind — inspired by the authors of brilliant books she had read at the most beloved library.
+Safiyyah had beautiful dreams carved into her mind — inspired by the authors of brilliant books she had read at the most beloved library.

-Tasnim explained: “The solar system contains the Sun and the Earth — where we live.”
+Safiyyah explained: “The solar system contains the Sun and the Earth — where we live.”

 “Also other planets, moons, meteoroids, comets and asteroids.”